 While the decision on whether to hire an agency or in-house is ultimately your company’s decision, the project’s needs require forethought.
 If a company needs to access a large talent pool in a short amount of time, an agency can fill that need with highly trained developers ready to take on any task.

 Utilizing Managed IT Services

 Managed IT services are another popular way to hire developers.
 With managed IT services, all IT tasks and processes are outsourced to another company.

 While the parent company or client provides the guidelines, specifications, and requirements, the managed IT company controls the services.
-They own their staffing, execution, and management of the project.
+They own the staffing, execution, and management of the project.